nicollodeon/Matchmaker-app/README.md

 Starting the app:
 - For the first time, run 'flask db upgrade'
-- Run 'flask run' to host the application locally
+- Please Run 'flask run' to host the application locally

 Testing and validation:
 - All validation on HTML passes on The W3C Markup Validation Service except the errors got from jinja extension